WQHT: Sale to Standard General

 On July 1, 2019, Emmis Communications announced that it would sell WQHT and sister station WBLS to the public company Mediaco Holding—an affiliate of Standard General—for $91.5 million and a $5 million promissory note.
 In addition, Emmis will take a 23.72% stake in the new company's common equity, and continue to manage the stations under shared services agreements.
 The sale was completed November 25, 2019.

+In May 2025, Mediaco Holding announced that it would launch Hot 97 TV, a free ad-supported streaming television (FAST) channel featuring programming on hip-hop music and culture hosted by WQHT personalities and others.

 HD radio operations

 On September 9, 2008, Emmis announced a programming partnership with WorldBand Media and to use WQHT's HD-3 signal to produce programming for the South Asian communities in three major cities including New York City.
-In June 2009, the service was removed from WQHT and placed on sister station WRKS's HD2.

-In January 2012, Emmis added WRXP, which was formerly on WFAN-FM and streaming online, to their HD2 sub-channel.
-With this move, the station no longer streamed online.
-In 2014, WQHT-HD2 began airing HumDesi Radio, a South Asian-focusing radio network.

 Controversies

 2004 Indonesia tsunami parody

 On January 17, 2005, Miss Jones provoked a controversy by airing a song entitled "Tsunami Song" a month after approximately 167,000 people in Indonesia and 227,000 people worldwide were left dead or missing from the 2004 Indian Ocean earthquake and tsunami which affected the Asia-Pacific and Somalia.
 The song, a parody sung to the 1985 tune "We Are the World", was criticized for overtly racist mocking of the Asian victims; the song lyrics contain the racially derogatory word "Chinamen," and calls the drowning victims "bitches."
 Some of the lyrics included the words "Go find your mommy.
 I just saw her float by, a tree went through her head.
 And now your children will be sold into child slavery."

 Miss Info, a fellow on-air colleague of Korean descent, was outraged and spoke against the song on the station.
 She excluded herself from producing the song and said it was wrong for it to be played.
 Miss Info was insulted by other DJs on the air.
 Another jock on the show, Todd Lynn, muttered "I'm gonna start shooting Asians."
 Following angry protests from the public, Miss Jones, DJ Envy, and Tasha Hightower were suspended for two weeks while Todd Lynn and songwriter Rick Del Gado were fired.
 The station issued an apology on its website.
 Newsday, Sprint, McDonald's and Toyota all pulled their advertising from the station.
-The suspended employees' pay was diverted to charities helping victims of the tsunami.